 Counseling Services provides confidential education and counseling services to students regarding the harmful effects of abusing alcohol/drugs, and how to enjoy academic and college life without the use of such substances.

-Keith Cartwright is our Coordinator of Alcohol and Other Drug Prevention.
-Students who are concerned about their own use of alcohol/drugs, or are worried about a friend’s use, should contact Counseling Services at (804) 752-7270 and ask to speak with one of our counselors or Mr. Cartwright.
+Students who are concerned about their own use of alcohol/drugs, or are worried about a friend’s use, should contact Counseling Services at (804) 752-7270 and ask to speak with one of our counselors.

 The drugs most frequently misused on college campuses, to include Randolph-Macon College, are nicotine, marijuana, and alcohol.
 The following are resources to help students and parents better understand each of these drugs.